This post may contain affiliate links.

 These Banana Cookies are soft and chewy and topped with a smooth cream cheese frosting!
 They’re the most delicious way to use up those ripe bananas sitting on your counter!!

-I love having ripe bananas and often purchase too many bananas on purpose so I end up with leftover to bake with!
-As much as I love banana bread and banana muffins as much as the next person, I wanted something different.
+I love having overripe bananas and often purchase too many bananas on purpose so I end up with leftover to bake with!
+These soft cookies are a fun and delicious treat my family simply LOVES as they’re packed with banana flavor and coated with a smooth cream cheese frosting!

-If you've got ripe bananas and the typical baking "stuff"....ya know, flour, sugar, butter, etc., you probably have almost everything you need to make these.
+If you’ve got ripe bananas and the typical pantry staples….ya know, flour, sugar, butter, etc., you probably have all the simple ingredients you need to make these.

 - Egg – This helps give the cookies it’s soft, cakey texture and holds the cookies together so they don’t end up crumbly.

-- Baking Soda - This is the leavening agent in these cookies, so it helps give them a nice and fluffy texture.
+- Baking Soda – This is the leavening agent in these cookies, so make sure it’s not expired!

-- Cream Cheese & Butter - This is the start of your frosting, and in my opinion, the most delicious part of these cookies!!
+- Cream Cheese – This is the start of your frosting, and in my opinion, the most delicious part of these cookies!!
+You can use full-fat or the 1/3 less fat cream cheese.

 - Chopped Nuts – These are optional, but they are a nice textural addition and bring more flavor to the cookies.